Lovelumine/trna-database/public/docs/5-Modification with Function.md

 ### tRNA Elements

 tRNAs perform different physiological functions, in which tRNA modifications, bases at key sites, and other proxies play important roles in interactions with EF\-Tu, the aminoacyl tRNA synthetase\(aaRS\), and in specific physiological functions\.
-This section contains three parts: tRNA Function and Modification; aaRS Recognition; EF\-Tu, A\-site, P\-site and E\-site recognition\.
+This section contains three parts: tRNA Function of Modification; aaRS Recognition; EF\-Tu, A\-site, P\-site and E\-site recognition\.

-#### 5.1 tRNA Function and Modification
+#### 5.1 tRNA Function of Modification

-tRNA Function and Modification section that integrates information on more than 50 different tRNA modifications, corresponding tRNAs, modification sites, situation\-specific functions or characterizations\.
+tRNA Function of Modification section that integrates information on more than 50 different tRNA modifications, corresponding tRNAs, modification sites, situation\-specific functions or characterizations\.
 Users can learn more about the tRNA modifications that have been studied\.

 #### 5.2 aaRS recognition